 The Fabrycky-Blanchard Award

-The Fabrycky-Blanchard Scholarship in Systems Engineering is awarded annually to a Systems Engineering doctoral student engaged in full-time study in the SSE.
+The Fabrycky-Blanchard Scholarship in Systems Engineering is awarded to a full time Systems Engineering doctoral student in SSE.
 This award is bestowed upon a doctoral student who exemplifies a spirit of leadership and research excellence in systems engineering.
 This award and distinction recognizes a doctoral student who has demonstrated exemplary academic performance and whom SSE research faculty deem most promising in their research and contribution to the study and practice of Systems Engineering.
-The recipient of the Fabrycky-Blanchard Award will receive an annual scholarship toward their continued study in the SSE.
 For more information, click here.

 Students must meet the following criteria to be considered for this award: